Seamless Migration from Medium to Self-Hosted Website

 Result:

-ZMediumToMarkdown -j your Medium account
+ZMediumToMarkdown -j your Medium username

-Wait for all articles to finish downloading…
+Waiting for all articles to finish downloading…

-Uploading Content to the Repo
+Upload Content to Repo

 Use the following Git commands in order: